gstro/wtf_ios_performance/presentation.md

 ^Maybe one of these could fix the issue in my example app?

 [^2]: [25 iOS App Performance Tips - raywenderlich.com](https://www.raywenderlich.com/31166/25-ios-app-performance-tips-tricks)

 ---

+That said...

+# [fit] 👺 Beware
+# [fit] Premature Optimization

+---

+# [fit] 👺
+# Premature Optimization
+- Don't guess, profile!
+- Be systematic!

+^ One change at a time -- process of elimination

+---